k0sproject/k0s/docs/cli/k0s_controller.md

 ```
       --cri-socket string   contrainer runtime socket to use, default to internal containerd.
 Format: [remote|docker]:[path-to-socket]
       --enable-worker       enable worker (default false)
-  -h, --help                help for server
+  -h, --help                help for controller
       --profile string      worker profile to use on the node (default "default")
       --token-file string   Path to the file containing join-token.
 ```